 4. Heart palpitations (Vasomotor)

 You may notice your heart is suddenly beating fast, pounding or fluttering during your menopause journey.
 Sometimes this symptom accompanies a hot flush or panic attack.
-While they may make you feel worried, they are often harmless – talk to your doctor if they are happening to you.
+While they may make you feel worried, they are often harmless – but be sure to talk to your doctor if they are happening to you as they can be a sign of underlying heart problems.
+Attend A&E if you have palpitations that last for more than a few minutes, chest pain or feelings of dizziness or faintness.
 Reducing caffeine, alcohol and smoking can help keep your heart rate steady.
 Read more about heart palpitations in our symptoms library.

 5. Mood swings (Psychological)